Benjamin Appl: Other projects

 In autumn 2019 Benjamin Appl presented his own programme on BBC Radio 3 called A Singer's World, in which he gave insight into the life of a classical singer in the 21st century.

 In spring 2020 Appl was involved in a new movie project called Breaking Music, which was filmed during his visits of Buenos Aires and Berlin to discover tango, its history and similarities with as well as differences to Lieder.
-The film is scheduled to be broadcast later in 2020.

-Appl, accompanied by James Baillieu, stars in the BBC film Winter Journey, featuring Schubert’s Winterreise, filmed in a tower on the snow-covered summit of the Julierpass in south-east Switzerland, broadcast on 27 February 2022.
+In 2022, Appl, accompanied by James Baillieu, appeared in the BBC film Winter Journey, featuring Schubert’s Winterreise, filmed in a tower on the summit of the Julierpass in Switzerland.